CampusAI/CampusAI.github.io/_rl/lecture_11/lecture11.md

 \frac{1}{N} \sum_i p(s_{t+1} \mid s_t, a_t, \theta_i)
 \end{equation}

+{% include end-row.html %}
+{% include start-row.html %}

 Bootstrap ensembling achieves the training of "independent" models by  training on "independent" datasets:
 It uses **bootstrap samples**, uniform sampling with replacement of the entire dataset.
 Later, to get an estimation of $$p(\theta \mid \mathcal{D})$$ we can just average each model output as depicted in Eq. \ref{bootstrap}.

+{% include annotation.html %}
-**OBS:** Bootstrap sampling is not very needed since SGD and random initialization is usually sufficient to make models independent enough.
+Bootstrap sampling is not very needed since SGD and random initialization is usually sufficient to make models independent enough.
+{% include end-row.html %}
+{% include start-row.html %}

 **Problem:** Training ANNs is expensive so usually the number of fitted models is very small (< 10), this makes the approximation to be very crude.